Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/ruby-sdk.md

     If you need another OS/Arch supported, please [submit an issue on github](https://github.com/amplitude/experiment-ruby-server/issues/new) or email [experiment@amplitude.com](mailto:experiment@amplitude.com).

-Install the Ruby Server SDK with pip.
+Install the Ruby Server SDK with bundler or gem directly.

-=== "ruby"

 !!!info "Ruby version compatibility"

     The Ruby Server SDK works with Ruby 2.0+.

-Install the Ruby Server SDK with bundler or gem directly.

 === "bundler"